 Hello, hivers!
 Welcome to my page!

-Thanks for stopping by to check out my video!
+Thanks for stopping by my page to check out this video!

 I hope you find it interesting!